CazymIro/ESCAPE-THE-CITY/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-Feel free to remix, expand, or adapt it — just don’t forget to climb honestly. 😉
+Feel free to remix, expand, or adapt it.

 ---